 Everyone benefits from a healthy tree canopy.
 Trees clean the air we breathe, increase home values, keep us cool, reduce our stress levels—and so much more.
-We invite you to use these resources to learn how you can take action to protect D.C.’s trees.
+Use these resources to advocate for trees to ensure a healthy urban forest for generations to come.

-Use these resources to help stand up for trees in your neighborhood and across the city.
+These resources will help you stand up for trees in your neighborhood and across the city.

 The Urban Forest Preservation Act, aka the Tree Bill of 2002, provides additional protections for Special Trees (trees 55 inches in circumference or larger) & established a Tree Fund to pay for replanting.